Cambridge-Hands-On-Science/Experiments/Experiments/Medicine/Dissecting sheep's eyeballs.md

 **Before Mitigation**: Likelihood: 3, Severity: 4, Overall: 12 (High)

 **Mitigation**: Wear gloves and cover any wounds on the hands with a bandage.
 Wash hands before and after demonstration.
+Keep children away from touching any raw material.

 **After Mitigation**: Likelihood: 1, Severity: 4, Overall: 4 (Medium)